 - 3.1 In a liquidation (whether voluntary or compulsory) the creditors have the right to appoint a committee called the liquidation committee, with a minimum of 3 and a maximum of 5 members, to monitor the conduct of the liquidation and approve the liquidator's fees.
-The committee is usually established at the creditors' meeting which appoints the liquidator, but in cases where a liquidation follows immediately on an administration any committee established for the purposes of the administration will continue in being as the liquidation committee. - 3.2 The liquidator must call the first meeting of the committee within 6 weeks of its establishment (or his appointment if that is later), and subsequent meetings must be held either at specified dates agreed by the committee, or when requested by a member of the committee, or when the liquidator decides he needs to hold one.
+An invitation to decide on whether a committee is to be established will be sent to creditors at the same time as a decision is sought on the appointment of a liquidator.
+In cases where a liquidation follows immediately on an administration any committee established for the purposes of the administration will continue in being as the liquidation committee. - 3.2 The liquidator must call the first meeting of the committee within 6 weeks of its establishment and subsequent meetings must be held either at specified dates agreed by the committee, or when requested by a member of the committee, or when the liquidator decides he needs to hold one.
 The liquidator is required to report to the committee at least every 6 months on the progress of the liquidation, unless the committee directs otherwise.
 This provides an opportunity for the committee to monitor and discuss the progress of the insolvency and the level of the liquidator's fees.

-4 Fixing the liquidator's remuneration
+4 Fixing the liquidator's fees